 Your money should be invested at all times to maximize its worth, but you should understand where it's deployed so it matches your goals, your values, and beliefs.
 You do not need to be an expert whatsoever, but this is your hard-earned money, so you should not feel that you're in the dark, investing indiscriminately.
 Only by being engaged will you understand potential outcomes and not exhibit the worst investing behavior of all, overreacting to short-term noise.

 The M1 system is built for this type of engaged investing.
-We are free for your first $1,000, only charge 0.25% annually ($25 per year for every $10,000 invested) for accounts up to $100,000 and never charge a commission.
+We eliminated fees and commissions to provide a completely free platform.
 We automate buying and selling for you so the time required to manage your money is minimized.
 However, you have full control over where your money is invested.
 Like I said, this is your money after all.
 You can participate in your portfolio construction to the extent you feel comfortable, using expertly designed Pies, doing it all yourself, or any combination in between.

 M1 is built for the best of both worlds: active selection but passive management.
 If you care about your money, have a perspective on where it should be invested, and want to enact your plan as easily as possible, M1 is your solution.